sebgoa/cloudstack-books/en/ocftutorial.markdown

     git clone https://github.com/retrack/exoscale-wordpress

 You should now see the `modules` and `manifests` directory in the root of your working directory that contains the `Vagrantfile`.
-Remove the shell provisioning step and start the instance like before:
+Remove the shell provisioning step, make sure to use the Ubuntu 12.04 template id and start the instance like before:

     vagrant up --provider=cloudstack

 Open your browser and get back to Wordpress !
+Of course the whole idea of Vagrant is that you can test all of these provisioning steps on your local machines using VirtualBox.
+Once you are happy with your recipes you can then move to provision in the cloud.
+Check out [Packer](http://packer.io) a related project which you can use to generate images for your cloud.

 Playing with multi-machines configuration
 -----------------------------------------